Six Reasons why the Sahlen Six Hours at the Glen should instead be a Saturday Endurance Classic that Races Into the Summer Night

-More specifically, they all start / are held on a Saturday, and all of them go from day into night (or through the night in the case of the Daytona).
+More specifically, they all start on a Saturday, and all of them go from day into night (or through the night in the case of the Rolex 24).
 A shift to a sportscar race that ran from day into night wouldn’t be a first for IMSA at the Glen either.
 I vividly recall my experience attending the Crown Royal 200 multiple times at WGI.
+I still don't know why, but that event still holds a special place in my heart.
 For those unfamiliar, the Crown Royal 200 was a Grand-Am (Now IMSA) race held on Friday evening during the August NASCAR weekend.
-The race typically ran from 6 – 8PM.
+The race ran from 6 – 8PM into the summer sunset.

 Reason 3 - Dusk in Watkins Glen is the most beautiful time of day, full stop.

 Take it from someone who spent the first 18 years of their life in the region.
 Despite this, no modern events at the circuit capture this beauty in any capacity.
 The cooler temps, the long shadows, the surrounding hill tops changing from green to yellow, and the pink/purple sky behind the front-stretch always made for a beautiful setting.
 You might say this about a lot of tracks, but evenings during the longest days of the year in the rolling hills of upstate New York are something to behold.